Table of Contents

-Apple able to create the ecosystem because Apple does not designs around a single device.
-It design around the ecosystem.
-It used to design around a single device, but sometime around the iPad and iPhone era, the ecosystem emerges and now silently becoming a dominant feature of the Apple experience.
+Apple is able to create the ecosystem because Apple does not design around a single device.
+They design products around the ecosystem.
+It used to design around a single device, but sometime around the iPad and iPhone era, the ecosystem emerged and now silently becoming a dominant feature of the Apple experience.
 Furthermore, Apple does not market the ecosystem overtly, but subtly.

 Going into the Apple ecosystem is like going into the world where everything works.
 For example, the iPhone does not only work on its own, but the iPhone works with every other Apple device that you own.

-In the ecosystem, there are Apple slowly but surely has lay out common services and app through their entire lineup over 10 years.
-For example, before 2012, notes were a part of macOS mail app which synchronize with the iOS Notes app.
+In the ecosystem, Apple slowly but surely has laid out common services and app through their entire lineup over 10 years.
+For example, before 2012, notes were a part of macOS mail app which synchronized with the iOS Notes app.
 This does not really work between both devices.
-Then Apple released Mountain Lion which introduced separate Notes and Remainders while iChat changed into Messages.
-These are the first seed of the Apple Ecosystem.
-Since then, macOS, iPadOS and iOS has common applications like Weather, FaceTime, Safari (which can synchronize tabs between devices), Photos and the most recent addition: Shortcut (which will replace Automator in macOS in the future).
+Then Apple released Mountain Lion which introduced separate Notes and Reminders while iChat changed into Messages.
+These are the first seeds of the Apple Ecosystem.
+Since then, macOS, iPadOS and iOS have common applications like Weather, FaceTime, Safari (which can synchronize tabs between devices), Photos and the most recent addition: Shortcut (which will replace Automator in macOS in the future).

-By making all the devices has the same kind of applications, there is profound effect that the user can basically expect all the devices will work pretty much in the same way between devices.
-Furthermore, the data that the apps use are stored on the iCloud (Apple cloud services), the content of each app will pretty much synchronized to the point that you can continue your work in a different device that you take off.
-This feature which is call Continuity enables a seamless interaction between devices.
+By making all the devices have the same kind of applications, there is a profound effect that the user can basically expect all the devices will work pretty much in the same way between devices.
+Furthermore, the data that the apps use are stored on the iCloud (Apple cloud services), the content of each app will pretty much synchronize to the point that you can continue your work in a different device that you take off.
+This feature which is called Continuity enables a seamless interaction between devices.
 That kind of seamless experience is what the Apple ecosystem is all about.

 There are also the paid services that Apple provides like Music, TV+, Fitness+, News+ and others that are in the works (rumor has it at Podcast+) which not only works seamlessly with each device, but also available on most devices.
 So, you pay a single monthly fee, and all of your devices can have such services.

-Apple ecosystem is superior than other offering because no other company that has the entire stack covered.
+The Apple ecosystem is superior to other offerings from Android or Microsoft because no other company has the entire stack covered.
 Microsoft might fight Apple on the desktop front, Google on the mobile and maybe tablet front and Sony on the gaming front, but Apple has the vertical integration of providing desktop, mobile, watch, table and tv interfaces.

-With such wide variety of platforms, Apple made the good decision to streamline all platforms look and feel.
-Going from one platform to another, there is not much differences in terms of look and feel and that is intentional.
+With such a wide variety of platforms, Apple made the good decision to streamline all platforms’ look and feel.
+Going from one platform to another, there is not much difference in terms of look and feel and that is intentional.

 Examples of ecosystem Features

 From the software point of view, Apple made iCloud as the lynchpin of the ecosystem experience.
-Most apple common apps are iCloud connected, so you can have the same data synchronize between devices.
+Most Apple common apps are iCloud connected, so you can have the same data synchronized between devices.
 You receive a message on one device, it goes to all devices.
-You are away from your phone; you can pick up you calls on the laptop and other devices.Universal Control in macOS Monterey.
+You are away from your phone; you can pick up your calls on the laptop and other devices.Universal Control in macOS Monterey.
 Notice how well iPadOS and macOS is integrated

-Apple started added U1 chip on the iPhone 11.
-The U1 chip is Apple’s implementation of ultra-wide band technology which utilize a low-power but high bandwidth of the spectrum.
-In English, it has a chip that can be aware of other chip and transfer large amount of data in short distances.
+Apple started adding the U1 chip on the iPhone 11.
+The U1 chip is Apple’s implementation of ultra-wide band technology which utilizes a low-power but high bandwidth of the spectrum.
+In English, it has a chip that can be aware of other chips and transfer large amounts of data in short distances.
 Since then, Apple put the U1 chip on HomePod Mini and also the Apple Watch and expect to put it on more devices on their lineup.
 Because of this, you have better interactions between their devices.
-For example, you are listening “Around the World by Daft Punk”.
-You wanted to feel more, so you want to transfer that music to the HomePod Mini.
+For example, you are listening to “Around the World by Daft Punk”.
+You wanted to feel more, so you wanted to transfer that music to the HomePod Mini.
 Instead of fiddling with controls on the Music app, you just tap the HomePod Mini with your iPhone and the HomePod Mini instantly plays it.

 The Whole is Greater Than Sum of Its Parts

-Apple goals for the ecosystem is twofold.
-First is the provide a user experience that is better when you have more and more Apple product.
+Apple’s goals for the ecosystem are twofold.
+First is to provide a user experience that is better when you have more and more Apple products.
 Having their entire line unlocks more features on each product that can only be possible if you control the entire technological stack.
 The second, which people often criticize, is that it provides a vendor lock-in feature.
 Some people call this Apple’s walled garden.
 Others call it anti-competitive behavior.
 While it is true that Apple does not force you to use the features which they did not actively market or advertise, it is very hard for the consumer to leave the Apple wall garden because at this juncture, Apple does not really have a strong competition against their ecosystem.
-While some companies provide a fraction of their services and do cross platform like Zoom for meetings, Telegram for messaging, Gmail for email, no one build the entire stack like Apple does.
+While some companies provide a fraction of their services and do cross platform like Zoom for meetings, Telegram for messaging, Gmail for email, no one builds the entire stack like Apple does.